MicrosoftDocs/azure-devops-docs/docs/boards/plans/review-team-plans.md

 - Plan views are limited to 12 to 13 months.
 - Plan views are limited to a maximum of ten teams/backlogs
 - Zooming out can cause fields and tags to disappear from the cards.
 The further you zoom out, the harder it is to fit items on a card.
 By design, we hide select items depending on the zoom level.
--  Rollup isn't supported for child work items that belong to a different project then that of the originating parent work item.
+-  Rollup isn't supported for child work items that belong to a different project than that of the originating parent work item.

 ::: moniker-end